 Fortunately, there are tons of alternatives to the traditional autograph book.
 These ideas will not only be great souvenirs, but they’re also functional and won’t take up too much space in your home.

 The idea of using a photo mat as an autograph book originated on Disney Cruise Line.
 Guests can drop off their photo mat to Guest Services on the first night of their cruise.
 When they get it back at the end of the cruise, it is filled with signatures from their favorite friends.
 (Tip: If you want your signatures to be more colorful, include different colored sharpies with your photo mat.)
-Here are our photo mats from our 2012 Disney Dream cruise.
+Here is our photo mat from our 2012 Disney Dream cruise.

 This idea is gaining more and more popularity in the parks.
 Keep your photo mat in a large envelope or resealable bag for protection.
 When you get home you can display your favorite vacation photo inside the photo mat frame.